avishaan/quippics/docs/usersRoute.md

 - User can change their profile picture
 - User can change their password (tested)
-- User can change their username
+- User can change their username (tested)

 Example Request (multipart with images)
 ```